C-Ditech/.github/profile/README.md

 All code contributions - including those of people having commit access - must go through a pull request and be approved by a core developer before being merged.
 This is to ensure a proper review of all the code.
 We truly ❤️ pull requests!
 Feel free to open pull request.

 ## Security 🛡️
-For security issues, kindly email us at [raihan](mailto:raihanramdani41@yahoo.com) instead of posting a public issue on GitHub or other contributor.
+For security issues, kindly email us at [raihan &rarr;](mailto:raihanramdani41@yahoo.com) instead of posting a public issue on GitHub or other contributor.

 ## Code of Conduct ⚖️
 This project has adopted a Code of Conduct that we expect project participants to adhere to.
-Please read [the code of conduct](../CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.
+Please read [the code of conduct &rarr;](../CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ## License ✔️
-All repositories are available under the [MIT License](../LICENSE).
+All repositories are available under the [MIT License &rarr;](../LICENSE).

 ## Member 👱‍♂️
 | CapstoneID | Name | Role | Contact |